panpaul/note/source/_posts/manjaro-fix-no-sound.md

 - sound
 ---

+It's outdated now.
+This issue has been resolved.

+<!--more-->

-Recently I installed the *manjaro* linux.
+Recently I installed `Manjaro`.

 However it could not detect my *Intel* sound card automatically.

-<!--more-->

-Here some logs showing in *dmesg*:
+Here some logs showing in `dmesg`:

 ```
 kernel: sof-audio-pci 0000:00:1f.3: warning: No matching ASoC machine driver found